 When will selected teams be known?

 The results of the selection process will be announced on June 14, 2019.

 When do we have to move to Vitoria-Gasteiz?

 You need to be in Vitoria-Gasteiz by July 14, 2019, to take part in the small but important opening event.
 July is a very nice period to be in Vitoria-Gasteiz; with great weather and a fantastic international jazz festival, there is plenty of live music in the street, and traditional local festivities take place between July 25 and August 9.

 What does the daily schedule look like?

-You will have a working area in the museum available 24 hours a day, 7 days a week.
-The campus will also supply you 7 days a week with free breakfast, lunch and dinner at the museum restaurant (please let us know about any vegan, vegetarian, or other special dietary requirements, and we will do our best to accommodate).
+You will have a working area in the museum available 8am to midnight, 7 days a week.
+The campus will also supply you 7 days a week with free breakfast, lunch and dinner (please let us know about any vegan, vegetarian, or other special dietary requirements, and we will do our best to accommodate).
 Mentors will come nearly every week for a couple days to help you with your project, and there will be a ‘permanent mentor’ who can help you with your project in office hours any weekday.